hashgraph/hedera-mirror-node/docs/design/topic-custom-fees.md

 6. BOB submits a message to the topic.
 Validate mirrornode REST API returns the transaction with correct assessed custom fees and the allowances granted by BOB to the topic have updated `amount`.
 Validate mirrornode REST API returns the topic message
-7. Update the topic with new custom fees, fee exempt key list, and fee schedule key.
+7. Update the topic with empty custom fees, fee exempt key list, and fee schedule key.
 Validate mirrornode REST API returns the updated topic information
+8. BOB submits another message to the topic.
+Validate mirrornode REST API returns the transaction with no assessed custom fee and the allowances granted by BOB to the topic haven't changed.
+Validate mirrornode REST API returns the topic message

 ## K6 Tests